nicolacfoster/nicolacfoster.github.io/_pages/about.md

   - /about.html
 ---

-EQUICALCS is a quantitative epidemiology consultancy group, directed by Dr Nicola Cloete Foster.
-Our work includes quantitative pharmacology, population statistics, epidemiology and clinical medicine (with a focus on tuberculosis/ respiratory diseases).
-Completed projects are summarised in these pages, and aspects of ongoing work/ statistical methodological work described in the blog posts section.
+_Equicalcs_ is a quantitative epidemiology consultancy group, directed by Dr Nicola Cloete Foster.

+Our work spans quantitative pharmacology, population statistics, epidemiology and clinical medicine (with a focus on tuberculosis/ respiratory diseases).

+This website highlights some our completed projects and explanations of ongoing work.

+- projects
+- lectures & talks
+- papers
+- data
+- curiculum vitae